chmod A+user:username:rwx:allow /var/cluster/geo

 phys-schost-1# cluster status -t node === Cluster Nodes === --- Node Status --- Node Name Status --------- ------ phys-schost-2 Online phys-schost-1 Online

-If any node is offline, wait until the node is brought back up before you issue the site invitation.
-The addition of a new cluster to a site will fail if any node in the issuing cluster is not online.
+If any node is offline, wait until the node is back online before you create the new site.
+The creation of a new site, or the acceptance by invited members to join the site, will fail if any node in the issuing cluster is not online.

-The name of the site that you are adding the cluster to.
+The name for the site that you are creating.